rsdn/CodeJam/PerfTests/docs/SourceAnnotations.md

 **First**, you can enable source annotations mode, add the log into build artifacts, setup previous run log URI, and just run perftests.
 Limit adjustments performed during CI run will be applied to sources on local run.
 Check previous section for more.

 **Second**, you can explicitly disable the `ContinuousIntegrationMode` feature, enable source annotations and setup CI server to auto-commit sources if tests succeed.
 As example, here's how to do it [with AppVeyor builds](https://www.appveyor.com/docs/how-to/git-push/).
 We do not recommend this approach.
 If performance will degrade unexpectedly there will be's no notifications and the limits will be silently overwritten.

+Source annotations store expected values for each metric used in competition.
+By default CodeJam.PerfTests uses c# attributes to annotate sources but there are other metric storage providers.
+Out of the box there's an XML annotation provider that allows to store annotations out of the code, as embedded XML resource.
+XML annotations provider is especially useful for perftests over dynamically generated code as the annotations will not be overwritten during codegen. *--Future releases--* will include public API for third-party storage providers to enable advanced scenarios such as storing results from all runs in a database.

+All storage providers support value updates so stored limits may be updated with actual values automatically.